 With the payment taken care of, the scammer began to run an “anti-malware” scan.
 Vic was instructed to leave the computer alone while the scan ran its course.
 The scan took about several hours.
 In total the GoToAssist connection lasted about eight hours.
 After the scan finished, the client put their computer to sleep as instructed.

-The next day, the scammer called back, telling Vic they had to run another scan.
+The next day, the GoToAssist scam continued when the scammer called back using the same tech support identity, telling Vic they had to run another scan.
 Vic began another remote support session which lasted about five hours.
 Afterward, however, Vic grew suspicious.
 Calling AppleCare, Vic discovered that the so-called tech support agent who’d been helping them was indeed a fraud.
 They called Geek Squad, a tech support service they had prior experience with and trusted, and asked them to do a remote check.
 Geek Squad found no malware on Vic’s computer or phone, which begged the question… what had the scammer been doing for all those hours?

 Uncovering Data Theft